- The ssh_exchange_identification: connection closed by remote host Windows error points to server issues or missing dependencies.

 1. Check for missing dependencies

-- While many distros can install the update to Glibc or OpenSSL and not require a restart, yours may not fall in the same category.
+While many distros can install the update to Glibc or OpenSSL and not require a restart, yours may not fall in the same category.

-- If you are using Ubuntu or Debian, use the upgrade command to get new packages and install them.
-This will help you to fix any issues that may have occurred due to broken packages.
+If you know the update for the Glibc is installed, use lsof to see where the SSHD has open files.
+For those using Ubuntu or Debian, use the upgrade command to get new packages and install them.
+This will help fix any issues that may have occurred due to broken packages.

 2. Check for extra SSH sessions

 - Try to clear up the old sessions and then reconnect to the server.